ysugimoto/ginger/README.md

 ## Installation

-[url put here]
+You can download prebuilt binary at [Release](https://github.com/ysugimoto/ginger/releases).

-Move binary file to your `$PATH` directory e.g. `/usr/local/bin`.
+But although you need to install `Go` for compile Lambda function.

 To see a general usage, run `ginger help` command.

 ## Getting Started

 ### Setup

-At the first, run the `ginger init` command at your project directory:
+Run the `ginger init` command at your project directory:

 ```